-Specific work may include analysis of one or more of the following:
+Specific work may include analysis of the following:

 - Opportunities for and benefits of deploying automated technologies for last-mile parcel deliveries. - Curb space management best practices for urban deliveries amidst growing demand for curb space by multiple transportation modes and technologies. - Opportunities to reduce the region's carbon footprint related to urban deliveries through implementing various emerging technologies and distribution strategies.